markgodiy/PUG/PowerShell_tips.md

 Learning and using common cmdlet aliases increases efficiency.

-Aliases are detrimental to script readability, therefore, it is generally recommend to write the full cmdlet names in scripts.
+However -- Aliases are detrimental to script readability, therefore, it is generally recommend to write the full cmdlet names in scripts.

 1. To search if your favorite alias is available in PowerShell:
 ```